 Emily makes all manner of things look pretty for frankie, and also flexes her design muscles for our gentleman's publication, Smith Journal.
 She likes dark chocolate, surprises, a big bunch of roses and chugging back some amber ale.
 A self-professed nanna type, her one and only dislike is staying up after 10pm.

-Vanessa is across all areas of frankie press business, from marketing to circulation to subscriptions and loads in between.
+Irina is across all areas of frankie press business, from marketing to circulation and loads in between.
 A bit like a magazine ninja.
-Or Transformer, if you will.
-She has a lot on her plate, but gobbles it all up with a smile.
-Also on the Vanessa menu: tall bearded men, camping, op-shopping, balcony gardens, puns.
-Off the menu due to her not liking them: cats, tea, eggs, waking up early.
+Or Transformer.
+From France.
+She has a lot on her plate, but always gobbles it up with a smile (and a cuddle).
+Also on the Irina menu: jigsaw puzzles, butter and dessert after every meal.
+Off the menu due to her not liking them: savoury croissants and temperatures above 28 degrees.

 As GM, Gaye has her fingers in all sorts of frankie pies, and spends her days talking paper stock, print runs, budgets and other office-related stuff.
 Ways to describe her include: Chunky Move junkie, lover of fresh air and natural light, and aspiring collector of mid-century Australian furniture.
 Has an aversion to Styrofoam and plastic or paper food containers.